UnAI Education?

-I think an update on my previous blog post on [AI in education]](/ai-in-education-some-food-for-thought/) is in order.
-The discussion has been evolving, I am starting to see early signs of polarization, and a mix of denial and overenthusastic adoption.
+I think an update on my previous blog post on generative AI in education is in order.
+The discussion has been evolving, I am starting to see early signs of polarization, and a mix of denial and overly enthusiastic adoption.
 Ethical considerations, which had been largely ignored for a good while, are finally getting an increasingly relevant role if not in the decision making, at least in the reflections from many academics.
-And experimentations are picking up, starting making some clarity on the ups and downs of the current revolution.
+And experimentation is picking up, starting to provide some clarity on the ups and downs of the current revolution.

 But is it really a revolution?
 I can see the disruption, perhaps the fear and unrest that come from a novel hyped thing that is not fully understood yet and that we are not used to.
 But I don’t really see a revolution, at least in the sense of something that would fundamentally change the way we do things.

-The key question is probably asking what is education and what is its purpose.
+The key question is probably: what is education and what is its purpose?
 I don’t have a final answer and I don’t know if there is a universal truth to this.
 We have debated this many times in our podcast Degrees of Freedom.
 While this came up in almost every episode, I’d recommend you to jump directly to these three: 3.5 What is the purpose of higher education, 3.1 Critical pedagogy, 1.1 What is the point of University education.

 But I think we can agree on a few things, particularly that, with very few exceptions, education is a social activity.
 And it works at its best when you are surrounded by other like-minded learners, have access to an open and engaging teacher, and have plenty of space and time to talk.
 And this is probably why a real revolution in teaching has never really happened.